Avenet History, Family Crest & Coats of Arms

 Early History of the Avenet family

-Another 179 words (13 lines of text) covering the years 122 and 1220 are included under the topic Early Avenet History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Avenet research.
+Another 63 words (4 lines of text) covering the years 122 and 1220 are included under the topic Early Avenet History in all our PDF Extended History products and printed products wherever possible.

 Avenet Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Avenet were recorded, including Avenells, Avenett, Avenet, Avnett, d'Avenell, Davenel, Davenell, Davenall and many more.